-Contact a member of our Patient Help Team to find out if surgery is right for you.
+Contact a member of our Patient Help Team to find out if surgery may be an option for you.

-Extrapleural pneumonectomy (EPP).
-Many consider the EPP to be the “gold standard” of treatment for pleural mesothelioma, but it is uncommonly performed because most people are not suitable candidates.
-The surgery involves removing the affected lung and surrounding tissue.
-Doctors often combine the EPP with intraoperative chemotherapy to increase the survival time of the patient.
+- Extrapleural pneumonectomy (EPP).
+Some consider the EPP to be the “gold standard” of treatment for pleural mesothelioma, but it is uncommonly performed because most people are not suitable candidates.
+The surgery involves removing the affected lung and surrounding tissue, and is often combined with intraoperative chemotherapy to increase survival time.

-Pericardiectomy.
-This surgery is for patients with pericardial mesothelioma.
-Surgeons remove the diseased lining of the heart and any visible tumors.
+- Pericardiectomy.
+For patients with pericardial mesothelioma, surgeons use pericardiectomy to remove the diseased lining of the heart and any visible tumors.
 This surgery may be followed by a course of chemotherapy.

-Palliative surgery.
-Surgical procedures designed with the goal of relieving pain are called palliative surgeries.
-These surgeries are typically for late stage patients who are ineligible for potentially curative surgery like the procedures listed above.
-Early stage patients also benefit from palliative treatment.
+- Palliative surgery.
+Palliative surgical procedures are designed with the goal of relieving pain and symptoms for patients with late-stage mesothelioma who are ineligible for potentially curative surgery.
+However, in some cases, early-stage patients can also benefit from palliative treatment.

 Your doctor determines your surgery eligibility when you’re diagnosed with mesothelioma.